Support for Research and Practice

 Student Eligibility:

-- Your Cumulative Grade Point Average (GPA) of 3.0 or above.
+- Your Cumulative Grade Point Average (GPA) must be a 3.5 or above.

 - You must be enrolled as a full-time graduate student at time of application.